 The UN Diplomacy Clinic welcomes LLM enrollments.
 There is a separate application form for LL.M. students.
 Please use that form and submit it along with a resume, unofficial transcript and writing sample to CAMS.
 The deadline is different than for JDs, and is posted on the Clinic Application Timelines page.
 Selected LL.M. students will be contacted for interviews in the summer as part of the selection process.
 For questions regarding the clinic, please contact Professor Rudyk.

 * 3L applicants will receive a preference over 2Ls.
 The UN Diplomacy Clinic welcomes LLM enrollments.
 See information in text about LLM applications.

 ** 6 credits comprised of 3 clinical credits and 3 seminar credits.
 There is also a possibility of developing some Clinic projects into written work as a directed research project for 2 credits that can satisfy the J.D. written work requirement.

-*** Students enrolled in the Clinic are stronlgy encouraged to take courses in international environmental law, public international law and/or international organizations or have relevant practical experience.
+*** Students enrolled in the Clinic will need to have taken or be taking a course in international environmental law, public international law and/or international organizations or have relevant practical experience.
 Please address any questions about these requirements to Professor Rudyk.